PScherling/Active-Directory-and-DNS-Initial-Configuration-Toolkit/README.md

 ---

-> âš¡ *â€œAutomate.
+> Automate.
 Standardize.
-Simplify.â€*
+Simplify.
-> This repository is part of Patrick Scherlingâ€™s IT automation toolset for efficient Windows infrastructure deployment.
+> This repository is part of Patrick Scherling's IT automation toolset for efficient Windows infrastructure deployment.